tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_status_reports.md

 You could also list the most popular pages in your documentation and explore reasons why.
 Especially if the pages have unexpectedly high traffic, it could be good fodder for analysis.

-If you have an aptitude for metrics analysis, you could also provide insights about the metrics.
+If you have an aptitude for metrics analysis, you could also provide insights about these numbers.
 For example, analyze why there are spikes or dips.
 Look at trends about user growth or shrinkage over time and probe why.
 Look at search keyword hits and analyze whether the searches connect with docs.
 Look at your average time on page and assess whether it's too long or short.
 Look at flows that users take within your site, and why users might be going to the pages they navigate to (for example, why are users going to Requirements after the Overview instead of the Getting Started tutorial?), and more.
 Showcase your ability to crunch and interpret data.

 **Warning:** Analytics can be a rabbit hole that can consume a lot of time without leading to actionable results.
 For example, whether the average time on page is 3 minutes or 5 minutes, is that going to dictate your information architecture strategy?
 Probably not.
 The most valuable metrics are usually your top 10 pages, which can give you a sense of where to prioritize your content development efforts.
 Dive into metrics, but come up for air soon after.

 Even if analytics aren't always actionable, it's worth periodically reviewing the numbers to try glean as many insights as possible.
 Every year, I regularly review analytics on my blog.
 See the section [Posts analyzing site analytics](/analytics/).

-The biggest action item to come from these blog analytics assessments has been to see the large traffic going to my API doc site, which prompted me to focus more efforts in this direction.
+The biggest action item to come from these blog analytics assessments has been to see the large traffic going to this API doc site, which prompted me to focus more efforts in this direction.
 At Amazon, when I looked at analytics, I realized that device specifications regularly trended as the most popular pages, so I put a lot of effort in into [Fire TV device specifications](https://developer.amazon.com/docs/fire-tv/device-specifications.html).
 In short, your most popular pages can indicate where you should prioritize your time.

 ### Strategic initiatives